strager/upnet/RATIONALE.md

 resource, a constant, reproduceable identifier results.
 Such algorithms have applications in security and data integrity, and can easily be applied to resource identification as well.

+Here, we will refer to a URN as a name for a resource determined using a cryptographic hash (i.e. the hash is part of the URN).
+URN's have the following benefits over resource names such as a URL:

+1. Resources cannot be forged[1].
+After obtaining a resource, that resource can be hashed and compared to the URN.
+There is no third-party providing the hashes (and thus the data integrity).

+    If any change is made to the resource, the resource cannot possibly have the same hash[1], thus cannot have the same URN.

+2. Multiple copies of a resource all have the same URN.
+There are no discrepencies.
+This means that any copy of the resource can be used to create a URN if a URN is "lost" or unknown.
+This also means that all resources (with or without a URN) can be given a URN which uniquely identifies that resource[1].

+3. Resources are not owned because URN's are not owned.
+If Youtube providing a resource is shut down, or the resource is removed from Youtube, the resource still may be available and accessible.
+Of course, if the resource was never copied, the resource will be lost forever.
+(If a image was made and no one was around to see it, did it ever exist?)

+However, URN's have some fundamental problems of their own:

+1. It is impossible to retrieve a resource identified by a URN without any more information.

+2. A changing resource cannot be described using a URN.

+    For example, the front page of a news blog is poorly suited for cryptographic hash identification because the hash can only identify the front page at one specific state.

+    A live radio stream is also poorly suited for a URN unless it is recorded in full (or split into pieces) before it is named.

+3. A URN can only describe one resource, not a collection of resources.
+A URN cannot describe a modern web page or web site, or a directory listing, for example.

+4. A URN cannot contain certain types of metadata[2], such as resource creation date, original author, copyright information, or the resource's MIME type.

+[1] Blah blah collisions FIXME
+[2] Blah blah `kt` FIXME